ShuttleBrowser/Shuttle/README.md

 You can delete a favorites by right-clicking on his color, then a window will open, and click "Continue".

-All updates are automatics (checking at the launching of the app), you can also check if there is one by right-clicking on his icon in the notification center.
+All updates are automatics (checking at the launching of the app).

 If you need help for setup, use or just reporting a bug, please contact us at [support@getshuttle.xyz](mailto:support@getshuttle.xyz)